McWilliamsCenter/slurm_jupyter/README.md

 # slurm_jupyter

 Below are my instructions for easy and fast implementation of jupyter notebooks on a SLURM cluster over SSH.
-These instructions are built for ready use on the Vera computing cluster (PSC-McWilliams Center), but can be generalized to any computing cluster that uses recent versions off SLURM.
+These instructions are built for ready use on the Vera computing cluster (PSC-McWilliams Center), but can be generalized to any computing cluster that uses a recent version of SLURM.

 There are two ways to run a jupyter notebook on a remote SLURM cluster: on a login node or on a compute node.
-The compute node instance gives you full access to the cluster's computational resources, but is slightly more difficult to set up.
-The compute node method also wastes resources when idle, but excessive login node usage can also clog up other users' access to the system.
+The compute node instance gives you full access to the cluster's computational resources, but is slightly more difficult to set up than the login node method.

+Each method has its drawbacks: Heavy computation on a login node will clog up other users' access to the system, while the compute node method will waste resources when idle.
 You should use the login node method when doing simple, resource-light computation (e.g. data transfer/exploration, plot generation, etc.) and the compute node method for doing high memory or extended computation (e.g. model fitting, simulation, etc.).
 Please be conscientious of your use.

 ## Jupyter on a login node
 ### Setup